ccallawa/alyvix_doc/stylesheet.rst

    .. rst-class:: fa fa-check

       With text, or use the ``|`` by itself for just the icon (it's always placed as ``::before``)

+Note that only **free** icons are available, and that there is a difference between FA version 4 and FA version 5.

 A single inline icon is also possible by adding ``fa-small`` as long as it's at the start of a sentence/bullet: